oreporan/color-tabs-vscode/README.md

 * `colorTabs.config`:  list of mappings from path to color
 "default": [{"regex": ".*\/web\/.*", "color": "#ff0000"},{"regex": ".*\/mobile\/.*", "color":  "#00ff00"}],

-* Tab borders are colored by default, you can turn this off by adding `"colorTabs.tabsBorder" : false` to settings.json
+* Tab borders are colored by default, you can turn this off by adding `"colorTabs.tabBorder" : false` to settings.json

 * You can also enable title background coloring.
 This can be done by adding `"colorTabs.titleBackground" : true` to settings.json

 For example:

 ```
 // To settings.json  => workspace settings.
-Defaults to the last color (.* is a wildcard).
 "colorTabs.config": [
         {
             "regex": ".*\/red\/.*",